 In most cases, a situation of medical malpractice will involve a medical error.
-This could involve a patient diagnosis, treatment of a condition or aftercare.
-Laws involving medical malpractice ensure that patients can receive compensation from any harm caused by subpar treatment.
+This could involve a patient diagnosis, treatment of a condition, or aftercare.
+Laws involving medical malpractice ensure that patients can receive compensation for any harm caused by subpar treatment.

 Regulations and standards involving medical malpractice vary for each province.
 Having a legal team like Pollock & Company by your side is essential in determining whether it’s appropriate to move forward with a lawsuit.